Odisha FC (women)

-Odisha Football Club Women (/or/) is an Indian professional women's football club based in Bhubaneswar, Odisha, that competes in the Indian Women's League, the top flight of Indian women's football.
+Odisha Football Club Women (/or/) is an Indian professional women's football club based in Bhubaneswar, Odisha, that competes in the Indian Women's League 2, the second tier of Indian women's football.
 Odisha FC Women were founded in 2022, when the Indian Super League side Odisha FC announced the formation of their women's side.

+Odisha played their first-ever home match on 27 November 2022 at the Kalinga Stadium in Bhubaneswar, registering a 1–0 victory over East Coast Railway in the Odisha Women's League, the premier women's football competition in the state.
+Building on that strong start, the club went on to clinch the 2022–23 Odisha Women's League, securing the first silverware in their history and earning qualification to the Indian Women's League, the highest tier of women's professional football in India.

+In a remarkable rise, Odisha lifted the 2023–24 Indian Women's League title in just their second season at the top level.
+The triumph also secured their maiden qualification to the inaugural 2024–25 AFC Women's Champions League, marking the club's historic debut on the continental stage.

 History

-With an aim to have a professional women’s team from Odisha, one of the major hotbeds of Indian women’s football, Odisha FC club brought in an experienced football administrator, Randeep Baruah, as their Head of Academy & Women’s Football, to structure the women's football department.
+With an aim to have a professional women's team from Odisha, one of the major hotbeds of Indian women's football, Odisha FC club brought in an experienced football administrator, Randeep Baruah, as their Head of academy & Women's Football, to structure the women's football department.
 In 2022, on the holy occasion of Ratha Yatra, the Indian Super League (ISL) club Odisha FC announced the launch of their senior women's team.
 On the same day, the club announced the appointment of AFC A-Licensed coach and former player, Crispin Chettri, as team's first Head Coach.

 Odisha FC Women kicked-off their professional football journey with participating in the 2022–23 Odisha Women's League, the top division women's football league of Odisha.
 Odisha played their first ever match on 27 November 2022, with a 1–0 win against East Coast Railway at the Kalinga Stadium in Bhubaneswar.
 The club went on to win their first regional siverware with winning the Odisha Women's League title with a perfect record of with 10 wins from 10 games, to qualify for the 2022–23 Indian Women's League.
 Pyari Xaxa ended up as the top scorer for the side with 11 goals in 10 games.

-Pyari Xaxa, all-time top scorer for Odisha in all competetions.